Hotels near Benedict Sports Complex

 Which hotels near Benedict Sports Complex have laundry facilities?

-Which hotels near Benedict Sports Complex have a pool?
+Which hotels near Benedict Sports Complex have an outdoor pool?

 Which hotels near Benedict Sports Complex have suites or extra space?

-Sonesta Simply Suites Phoenix Tempe (1.73 mi), TownePlace Suites Tempe at Arizona Mills Mall (1.78 mi), and SpringHill Suites Tempe at Arizona Mills Mall (1.83 mi) offer suite-style rooms with extra living space.
+Sonesta Simply Suites Phoenix Tempe (1.73 mi, from $91/night), TownePlace Suites Tempe at Arizona Mills Mall (1.78 mi, from $165/night), and SpringHill Suites Tempe at Arizona Mills Mall (1.83 mi, from $180/night) offer suite-style rooms with extra living space.

 Ready to book near Benedict Sports Complex?